 It is preferred that all applications are submitted by email.
-However you may submit by postal mail.
 In order to be considered, applications must be received by the due date.

 A short list of applicants will be developed for interview.
 Interviews are always conducted by a panel of 2 or more ACO staff and will require applicants to answer a series of questions, providing examples from their previous work and life experiences.

-Depending on the seniority of the position, second interviews may be conducted for a further shortlisted panel of applicants.
+Depending on the seniority of the position, second interviews may be conducted for a further shortlist of applicants.

-References will be required and reference checking will be done verbally.
+References will be required and reference checking will be done either verbally, or by email where verbal contact is difficult.
 Where applicable, the ACO will request that police checks and working with children checks are completed when applicants are offered a position with the ACO.
 Any required registrations/ qualifications will also be verified prior to employment commencing.

 A Closer Look at What We Do